Lead Paint Inspections

-Once a Full Risk reduction certificate has been issued it will expire at tenant turnover.
+The Full Risk reduction certificate that is issued will expire at tenant turnover.
 A new Full Risk Reduction inspection must take place prior to the new tenants moving into the property.

 This information was verified correct on December 12, 2017.
 Please confirm with the Maryland Department of the Environment.

 Costs vary based on the size of the property and types of windows.
 Each room including hallways/bathrooms requires 1 or 2 samples.

 The initial cost is $75 plus $15 per sample.
 Turnaround is about 5 business days but rush processing is available for a fee.